On Busemann--Hausdorff densities of dimension two and of codimension two, with an application to Plateau Problem: Introduction

+It will remain afterwords to show only that the orthogonal projection onto $\mathrm{span}(e_1,e_2)$ is not an area contraction.
+There, we will use yet another plane that in turn will be quite ``far away'' from $\mathrm{span}(e_1,e_2)$.

 Our second main result describes a (probably) new situation, where the extendible convexity holds.
 In order to state our second main result, recall the notion of complex normed spaces.
-We call a normed vector space $(\mathbb{C}^n,\pmb{\|}\ldots\pmb{\|})$ complex if the corrseponding norm satisfies $\pmb{\|}\lambda (\cdot)\pmb{\|}=\pmb{\|}(\cdot)\pmb{\|}$ for all complex numbers $\lambda$.
-In other words, complex normed spaces possess unit balls with many symmetries.
+We call a normed vector space $(Y,\pmb{\|}\ldots\pmb{\|})$ complex if the corresponding norm satisfies $\pmb{\|}\lambda (\cdot)\pmb{\|}=\pmb{\|}(\cdot)\pmb{\|}$ for all complex numbers $\lambda$.
+In other words, complex normed vector spaces possess unit balls with many rotational symmetries.

 We are now in position to formulate our second theorem.